Wrestling: Bert Waterman

 Asked about Marty’s nicknames, he had more than his share: one of his favorites was Marty “Monster” Schwartz.
 He is also Marty “Chicago Cat” Schwartz, Marty “Hurricane” Schwartz, Marty “Ladies Man” Schwartz and Marty “Killer” Schwartz, depending on who you talk to.

-To compensate for his eating, Marty was renowned for his weight loss and grumpy moods.
-He would enter wrestling practice tipping the scales on Thursday at 187 pounds and on Friday after practice and a sauna he would make weight at 167 with a match the next day.
-As one roommate remarked, “Don’t mess with Marty on Friday night, he’ll chew your head off!
+To compensate for his eating habits, Marty was renowned for his weight loss regime and grumpy moods.
+He would enter wrestling practice on Thursdays tipping the scales at 187 pounds.
+And on Friday, after practice and a sauna, he would make weight at 167.
+He had to maintain weight for his match the next day.
+As one roommate remarked, “Don’t mess with Marty on Friday nights; he’ll chew your head off!“

 All that said, Marty was a true believer in his wrestling coach, Bert Waterman.
 “Coach is one of the best in the country.
 He really understands Yale and much more than most other coaches, that’s why he is successful.
 A coach needs greater rapport with Yale wrestlers than he would at Iowa… He undertands how to work with radically different wrestling styles.
 At Oklahoma or Iowa, there is one style: the coach’s style.
 At Yale, Waterman has helped all of us to develop our own techniques, our own style…He’s not only my coach, but one of my best friends.
 I’d do anything for him concerning wrestling or anything else, for that matter.”
 Even if Schwartz’s style was driving a Cadillac he won at a synagogue raffle which he shared with his dog, Fifi, Marty had a big heart, a huge stomach, and an All-American work ethic.